domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

 check_ins    [fizz@example.com]
 ```

-Most of the time this will just work, but if you have multiple service accounts checked out, Vault
+Most of the time this will just work, but if multiple service accounts checked out by the same
-will need to know which one(s) to check in.
+caller, Vault will need to know which one(s) to check in.
 ```text
 $ vault write ad/library/accounting-team/check-in service_account_names=fizz@example.com
 Key          Value